raniaamina/anti-shinobi/README.md

 GNU GENERAL PUBLIC LICENSE Version 3

 ## Disclaimer
+This tool cannot provide any justification for the scanned applications, the tool only provides information based on the permissions used by the application and the certificate compliance if any to provide potential information that may be a security hole on the device.
-This apps or extention is come without any warranty, so run it with your own risk :")
+Anti-shinobi comes without any warranty, so run it with your own risk :")